 The next morning I glanced out the window and the cows were in the corral at 3:00 p.m., bellowing.
 Yep, 3:00 p.m.
 They showed me.
-They could tell time.
+I didn’t know.
+They can tell time.

 I had to go INTO the corral while COWS were in there.
 Man, I hated that.
 And the

-This meant war.
+This also meant war.
 The next day I zipped out there at 2:00 p.m.
-I threw that sweet feed into the feeders and got out stealthily, then shouted “Yee ha, sneaky cows!!”
+I threw that sweet feed into the feeders and got out stealthily, then shouted “Yee ha, take that, sneaky cows!!”
 Heh heh heh.

 Yep, you got it.
-The next day they were standing in the corral at 2:00 p.m., and I swear, I SWEAR, they looked smug and sneaky.
+The next day they were standing in the corral at 2:00 p.m., and I swear, I SWEAR, they looked smug and sneaky, superior even.
 Thank goodness Alpha Hubby was home the next day because I’d had it.

 My friends want to know what my life is like now?
-I’m being outsmarted by cows.
-Bulls, heifers, calves, steers.
+I’m being outsmarted by cattle.
+Bulls, cows, heifers, calves, steers.
 Probably even the stupid pigeons if they stuck around long enough to figure out the schedule.
 Oh and a rabbit.
-A rabbit who cleans up.
+A rabbit who cleans up leftover feed.